raffaelj/image-processing-jekyll-batch-nconvert/README.md

 author: Raffael Jesche
 license: free for all forever

+// most parts of this text are translated into English

 Anleitung und Kommentare sind auch im Script selbst vorhanden
 getestet mit Windows 7 und cmd.exe mit deutscher Sprach-Umgebung
 // you can find manual and comments in the script